Back to Connecticut

 Terms To Know

-Items like gloves, masks, and gowns used to protect workers from infection or illness.
+Items such as gloves, masks, gowns, and face shields used to keep workers safe.

-Supportive services provided in a patient's home by trained staff under the supervision of a registered nurse.
+A business that provides supportive services in a patient's home under the supervision of a registered nurse.

 Limits and Unknowns